EDIorg/ECC/README.md

 # Current activities
 ## checks
-* dateTimeFormatString (planned to be in production Nov 2017).
-For more info, see /practices/
-* dateTimeFormat conguence (planned to be in production Nov 2017).
-For more info, see /practices/
+* dateTimeFormatString - add hh:mm.* (ISO times) to the preferred list
+## EML 2.2
+* planning to start when release date is known
 ## PASTA behavior related to checks
 * checksum optimization (opt in with a query parameter). link to more info here: TBD